MurderFromMars/xero-toolkit-open/README.md

 - `vte4`
 - `flatpak`
 - `polkit`

-- `scx-scheds`
+---

 ## ✨ Changes from Original

 ### Distribution Freedom
-- Removed XeroLinux distribution check - works on any Arch-based distro
+- **Removed XeroLinux distribution check** - works on any Arch-based distro
 - Added `install.sh` for easy building from source
 - Added `uninstall.sh` for clean removal

+### 🔓 Biometrics — Jailbroken Edition
+CyberXero Toolkit has properly integrated biometrics functions *before* upstream!

+**Fingerprint Authentication (XFPrintD GUI)**
+- Builds from source using a [jailbroken fork](https://github.com/MurderFromMars/xfprintd-gui) that bypasses upstream lockdowns
+- Removed distribution checks that blocked installation on non-XeroLinux systems
+- Full functionality — enroll fingerprints, manage PAM integration, works with any fprintd-compatible reader

+**Facial Recognition (Howdy Qt)**
+- First fully working integration  was able to get the jump on upstream due to them packaging it while we build from source
+- Fixed broken dependencies — upstream pointed to `howdy-bin` which fails to build; we use `howdy-git` instead
+- Builds [xero-howdy-qt](https://github.com/XeroLinuxDev/xero-howdy-qt) from source with correct dependencies

+**Install AND uninstall buttons** for both tools — proper lifecycle management, another CyberXero-first feature

+### Smart Mirror Updates
+- **Auto-detects all installed repositories** and updates their mirrorlists automatically
+- Supports: Arch, CachyOS, Chaotic-AUR, EndeavourOS, Manjaro, RebornOS, Artix
+- Uses `rate-mirrors` for optimal mirror selection
+- No manual selection needed — just click and all detected mirrorlists are updated

-### New Features: Third-Party Repository Installation
+### Third-Party Repository Installation
 Added buttons in the **Servicing / System Tweaks** page to easily add popular Arch repositories:

-- **Install CachyOS Repos** - Adds the [CachyOS](https://cachyos.org/) repositories, providing access to performance-optimized packages, kernels, and tools like Falcond
+- **Install CachyOS Repos** - Adds the [CachyOS](https://cachyos.org/) repositories for performance-optimized packages and kernels
-- **Install Chaotic-AUR** - Adds the [Chaotic-AUR](https://aur.chaotic.cx/) repository, providing pre-built AUR packages for faster installation
+- **Install Chaotic-AUR** - Adds the [Chaotic-AUR](https://aur.chaotic.cx/) repository for pre-built AUR packages
-- **Add XeroLinux Repo** - Providing access to the full suite of features of XeroLinux.
+- **Add XeroLinux Repo** - Access to XeroLinux packages without running XeroLinux
-- **Imported Biometrics and fixed xero-howdy-qt** in their most recent updates, they added the ability to use facial recognition ith howdy on a QT frontend. *this was designed in such a way that it fails to install/build outside of Xerolinux*   i solved this problem by replacng the deprecated howdy listed with one that actually builds correctly, rewriting the logic to build xero-howdy-qt from source with these modiified dependencies

 ### Smart Package Installation
-- **Falcond Gaming Utility** - Now intelligently checks if packages are available in your configured repos (e.g., CachyOS) before falling back to AUR
+- **Falcond Gaming Utility** - Intelligently checks if packages are available in your configured repos before falling back to AUR
-  - Installs `falcond`, `falcond-gui`, `falcond-profiles`, and `tuned-ppd`
 - Automatically uses pacman for repo packages, AUR helper only when needed

 ### Rebranding
-The fork has been lightly rebranded to reflect its enhanced/jailbroken status:

 - **Updated About Dialog** - Reflects the fork's origin and enhancements
 - **Modified Links** - Discord and YouTube links updated (configurable in `gui/src/config.rs`)
-- **Logo** - changed to a more appropriate Arch logo
+- **Logo** - Changed to a more appropriate Arch logo

-### Updates
-imported biometrics updates from upstream development branch, including support for xero-howdy-qt this required me completely rewriting installation functionality to build the package from source, using howdy-git instead of the fundamentally broken howdy-bin
+---

 ## 📄 License